 Monitoring and Technical Assistance with EL Attainment of English Proficiency Beginning with the 2017-18 annual grant application, Washington requires LEAs to provide a data-driven program evaluation prior to receiving Title III funds.
 The annual evaluation requires LEAs to analyze student outcome data and describe how funds are used to build capacity to continue to offer the English language development program to all eligible students.
 LEAs will describe the English language development program models used and effectiveness of each model based on EL attainment of English language proficiency and academic achievement.
-Based on the program models approved in the 2017-18 application, LEAs will-provide evidence of effective instructional strategies, professional learning and family engagement. beginning with the program evaluation in the 2018-19 grant application.
+Based on the program models approved in the 2017-18 application, LEAs provide evidence of effective instructional strategies, professional learning and family engagement.